 Changing For Innovation

 These assessments aren’t easy, and you won’t always be right.
 The important thing is that you keep going even when there are operational challenges or you realize that a previously done-away-with operational goal was necessary.
 Regroup, adjust, and move forward.
 Accept that organizational change takes time.

 This change and balance can also be more easily accepted by the organization if you ensure two things.
 First, the leaders need to know how to execute both innovation and regular operations.
 If they don’t, they’ll resist whichever is their weakness.
 That means you might just have to get them some training or maybe you should consider replacing them.

 Second, take a look at your compensation structure.
 If you only reward execution of innovation or only reward operational execution, there’s very little incentive for employees to pursue the unrewarded route.
 Make sure you adjust so that achieving a balance of execution is most valued.

-To learn more about how to execute your innovation goals, check out how I and my team can help.
+To learn more about how to execute your innovation goals, check out how the team can help.

 Phil McKinney Newsletter

 Join the newsletter to receive the latest updates in your inbox.